vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/neurology/neurology-brain-masses.md

 - Steroids are generally indicated for treatment of edema

     - Decadron 10 mg IV to start; then transition to 4mg IV q6h with SSI

+    - If pt is clinically stable and there is a concern for CNS lymphoma, consider delaying steroids to increase yield of cytology and biopsy, unless edema/mass effect warrants emergent treatment

     - Symptomatic tumors need eval by NSGY for resection consideration and radiation oncology